SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are familiar with the Austrian and the regional start-up and company establishment infrastructure, as well as the varieties of SME promotion.
+Upon completing this course, alumni are familiar with the Austrian and the regional start-up and company establishment infrastructure, as well as the varieties of SME promotion.
 They are capable to avoid common mistakes in applications thus reducing search or information costs.

 Superior module: